wp-plugins/oik/trunk/readme.txt

 For WordPress designers, web site developers and plugin developers:

-* oik-bob-bing-wide to provide more lazy smart shortcodes: bw_plug, bob/fob bing/bong wide/hide wow, oik and loik, wp, wpms, bp, artisteer, drupal* oik-bwtrace provides an advanced trace function, which logs trace information to a file, rather than including it within the web page output
+* oik-bob-bing-wide to provide more lazy smart shortcodes: bw_plug, bob/fob bing/bong wide/hide wow, oik and loik, wp, wpms, bp, artisteer, drupal
-* oik-bwtrace Easy to use trace macros for oik plugins
+* oik-bwtrace provides an advanced trace function, which logs trace information to a file, rather than including it within the web page output
 * oik-shortc-shortcodes - shortcode help shortcodes: provides [bw_code] and [bw_codes] shortcodes
-* oik-fields - [bw_field] [bw_fields] shortcodes to display Custom Fields (post metadata)
+* oik-fields - [bw_field] [bw_fields] shortcodes to display Custom Fields (post metadata) (beta version)

 For use in BuddyPress sites:

 * oik-bp-signup-email to intercept BuddyPress registration emails

 For use in bbPress sites:

 * oik-bbpress to strip tags from bbPress forum title tooltips

 Other plugins which use the oik API are also available on WordPress.org: